zhenlab-ltri/TrackStim/README.md

 This plugin also requires a specific directory structure to work
 - TODO find out how the old directory was structured

+## Documentation
+To learn more about how TrackStim works, please refer to the [documentation](https://github.com/zhen-lab/TrackStim/edit/master/docs/).

 ## Notes
 This software is provided "as is" and there is no warranty of any kind and no support at all.